Name

 [-i TEXT] | [--id TEXT]

-The public key file to distribute (like $HOME/.ssh/id_dsa.pub).
-We search for a standard one (under $HOME/.ssh) if you omit this argument.
+The public key file to distribute (like "$HOME/.ssh/id_dsa.pub").
+We search for a default one under "$HOME/.ssh/" starting with "$HOME/.ssh/id_rsa.pub" if you omit this argument.

 [-h [true]|false] | [--help [true]|false]